dyninst/dyninst/docs/dyninstAPI/developer/parse-cfg.h.rst

     cfg access & various predicates

   .. cpp:function:: bool isExitBlock()

+    Checks if the block has a return edge or a call that does not return (i.e., a tail call or non-returning call).

   .. cpp:function:: bool isCallBlock()
   .. cpp:function:: bool isIndirectTailCallBlock()
   .. cpp:function:: bool isEntryBlock(parse_func * f) const